dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 ```

 ## Solution
-Allow special kind of conditional expression that evaluates to a reference to one or another LValue argument based on a condition.
+Allow special kind of conditional expression that evaluates to a reference to one of LValue argument based on a condition.

 ## Using `ref` ternary expression.